ccn30/ENCRYPT/README.md

 # ENCRYPT
-Main repo for PhD analysis on ENCRYPT project, sub-study to PREVENT Dementia
+Main repo for PhD analysis on ENCRYPT project, sub-study to PREVENT Dementia programme